Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Materials and Methods

-For each voxel, we compute a brain score that quantifies how well we can predict the brain activity from the activations of the large language model, using the pipeline available at \url{https://github.com/l-bg/llms\_brain\_lateralization} and described in details in \citet{bonnasse-gahot_fmri_2024}.
-In brief, this pipeline follows a standard cross-validation approach where the fMRI time series in a given voxel is fit with a linear model, regularized using ridge regression, on the activations obtained at a given layer of the LLM.
-The brain score associated with a given voxel is the maximum correlation associated with the best layer.
-Finally, left and right hemisphere brain scores are obtained by averaging correlations from voxels located in the left and right hemispheres respectively.
-The main figures of the paper display the left-right asymmetry in brain scores taking into account the 25\% most reliable voxels, associated with the highest inter-subject correlation.
-In Appendix, we also provide supplementary figures based on brain scores including all voxels (whole brain).
+For each voxel, we compute a brain-predictivity score that quantifies how well we can predict brain activity from the activations of the large language model, using the pipeline available at \url{https://github.com/l-bg/llms\_brain\_lateralization} and described in detail in \citet{bonnasse-gahot_fmri_2024}.
+In brief, this pipeline follows a standard nested cross-validation approach where the fMRI time series in a given voxel is fit with a linear model, regularized using ridge regression, on the activations obtained at a given layer of the LLM.
+As the fMRI data consist of 9 runs, cross-validation was achieved by fitting the model on 8 of the functional runs and testing it on the left-out run, in a roving fashion.

+In order to mimic the BOLD response, these artificial activations are convolved with the Glover haemodynamic response function \citep{glover1999deconvolution}.
+The brain-predictivity score associated with a given voxel is the maximum correlation associated with the best layer.
+Finally, left and right hemisphere brain-predictivity scores are obtained by averaging correlations from voxels located in the left and right hemispheres respectively.
+Unless otherwise indicated, we included only the 25\% vowels with the highest inter-subject correlations, to focus on brain areas where the signal is most reliable across participants.
+The masks corresponding to these voxels are displayed on Fig.~\ref{fig:masks}, separately for each language.